metharda/dcvm/docs/project-structure.md

 Users can copy these to `/etc/` and customize as needed.

 ### `templates/`
-Storage for VM template images (qcow2 files).
-Templates are downloaded automatically when needed.
+Deprecated in repository.
+Cloud images are downloaded to `$DATACENTER_BASE/storage/templates` during runtime by the installer or on first VM creation.

 ### `docs/`
 Comprehensive documentation: